Lwhieldon/IstheMushroomPoisonous/README.md

 Mushroom records drawn from <i>The Audubon Society Field Guide to North American Mushrooms (1981)</i>.
 G. H. Lincoff (Pres.), New York: Alfred A. Knopf

+## Video Presentation

+A virtual presentation has been created to help support this project.
+Please vide the presentation using think link: https://youtu.be/Aucre0hED7A

 ## Table of Contents

 This assignment contains 6 areas: